-SPANISH 12.....(SP 12) (4 credits) This course is for advanced level students who wish to further develop and refine their communication skills.
+This course is for advanced level students who wish to further develop and refine their communication skills.
 Activities will be increasingly based on written communication and topics will depend upon the interests of the students.
 They could include love and relationships, childhood memories, career plans, multiculturalism, etc. Students will have opportunities to explore some literature and the arts.
 Cultural topics may include music, festivals, political issues, the environment, and other topics of current interest.
-Students are expected to always communicate in Spanish.
+Students are expected to communicate in Spanish at all times.